 Dr. Frank is knowledgeable about hepatic lipidosis and utilizes state-of-the-art diagnostic, treatment and surgical equipment to assure optimal care for your exotic bird.
 It is important to see your veterinarian should any of these symptoms present themselves.

-Captive birds may need regular beak trimming to help keep their beaks healthy.
-Consult your veterinarian for the frequency best for your bird.
+Captive birds need regular beak trimming to help keep their beaks healthy.
+Therefore, it is important to establish a good relationship with your avian veterinary practice.
 Allowing a beak to become overgrown may interfere with the animal's ability to eat.
 This could lead to weight loss and other associated problems that can lead to beak deformities.

 North Central Animal Hospital provides a warm, caring atmosphere for its animal patients, and treats them like family members.
-Place your bird's care into the loving hands of a premium Phoenix avian vet.
+Place your bird's care into the loving hands of a premium Phoenix aviary vet.

 Please call 602-395-9773 to schedule an appointment with Dr. Hillary Frank to discuss your bird's health and the importance of beak trimming and how it relates to liver disease.
 One of our friendly associates will be happy to assist you.
 We are conveniently located at 20 West Dunlap Avenue, Phoenix, Arizona 85021